-JFM focus BOARD MEMBER Chloë McComb
+JFM focus BOARD MEMBER Spotlight Chloë McComb

 Entering her first term on the JFM Board of Directors, Chloë McComb is excited for this next step and eager to get started in her new role.
-A long-term volunteer at the Foundation, Chloë spent 10 years as a part of the Women's Endowment Fund Grants Committee, including several as Chair.
+A long-term volunteer at the Foundation, Chloë spent 10 years as a part of the Women's Endowment Fund Grants Committee, including at the JFM and is active in deciding which organizations the funds support each year.